ethereum/dapp-styles/README.md

 ### LESS
 To use it as less file, which would allow you to overwrite all constants from the `constant.import.less` and use the mixins from `mixins.import.less`.
-Just link the `dapp-styles.less` in your apps main LESS file.
+Just link the `dapp-styles.import.less` in your apps main LESS file.

 ### Meteor
 To use it in a Meteor app add the `less` package:

     $ meteor add less

-Copy this dapp-styles repo content into your apps `public` folder under `public/dapp-styles/` and link to the `dapp-styles.less` in the main LESS file of your project with:
+    $ meteor add ethereum:dapp-styles

+Adn add the following to your main less file:

-    @import 'public/dapp-styles/dapp-styles.less';
+    @import '{ethereum:dapp-styles}/dapp-styles.less';